bbranquinho/skip-the-dishes/README.md

 ### 4.1.
 Domain Architecture

-The proposed solution uses some concepts such as DDD, Event Sourcing, and CQRS.
+The proposed solution follow some concepts such as DDD, Event Sourcing, and CQRS.
 Some details of these concepts are available in:

   #### DDD: https://martinfowler.com/tags/domain%20driven%20design.html
   #### CQRS: https://cqrs.files.wordpress.com/2010/11/cqrs_documents.pdf